3231-3245 Fraser St and 675 E 17th Ave rezoning application

 How will 2 trees revitalize a neighbourhood?

-Zoe1 asked about 1 year ago
+Zoe1 asked almost 2 years ago

 Street trees can contribute to a more comfortable pedestrian experience.
 The City’s Landscape and Development Planning staff are currently reviewing the proposal from an urban design perspective, including how it will contribute to the public realm.
 If this rezoning is approved by Council, more detailed design development and review, including of the public realm and streetscape around the proposal, would occur at the next approvals stage: the development permit stage.